Malika Dudley’s Daily Forecast (10/23/14)

 **A breakdown of expected conditions specific to the Big Island is presented below in graphical form.
 High and low temperatures, swell, percent chance of clouds / rain and wind conditions are each depicted.
 All graphics are provided by the National Weather Service in Honolulu.**

-We expect partly to mostly cloudy skies today with scattered windward and mauka showers.
-Showers increased overnight due to moisture from an old frontal boundary that pushed into windward spots, still we expect less than 1/4″ of rain to accumulate today.
-For the leeward side, mostly sunny skies are in the forecast for the morning then cloud cover is expected to build in the afternoon.
+We expect partly sunny skies today with scattered windward and mauka showers, mainly in the early morning and overnight hours.
+Between 1/4″ and 1/2″ of rain is expected.
+For the leeward side, mostly sunny skies are in the forecast for the morning, then cloud cover is expected to build in the afternoon.
 We could see some isolated showers get squeezed out of those clouds in the afternoon and evening.
 Areas of haze and vog are expected again today.
 High temperatures should fall in the range of 83° to 88° with cooler temperatures at higher elevations.
-Light and variable winds up to 15 mph are expected but will remain stronger along the Hamakua coast and South Point.
-Leeward areas will experience a sea breeze in the afternoon prompted by daytime heating.
+East winds from 10 to 15 mph are expected, picking up a bit by late in the day.

-UV index at 9 (“very high” exposure level)
+The UV index is at 9 (“very high” exposure level).

-A south-southwest (200-190°) swell is moving in, offering knee to possibly chest high waves at our best exposed shores.
-This swell is expected to peak tomorrow and Thursday, then the south goes quite for a few days.
+Our small south-southwest (200-190°) swell is lingering, offering knee-to-possibly-waist high waves at our best exposed shores.
+This swell is expected to start fading Friday, dropping down to trace amounts by the weekend.
 Gales well southeast of New Zealand could bring larger surf by the middle of next week.

 If Ana continues on its current forecast track, its remnants are expected to merge with a storm to our north.
-If that happens we may see some swells generated from Ana.
+If that happens, we may see some swells generated from Ana.
 Otherwise, Ana is not looking to be a big swell producer.

 Keep in mind, surf heights are measured on the face of the wave from trough to crest.
 Heights vary from beach to beach, and at the same beach, from break to break.